nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 #### Blinkenlights (Buildroot)
 Size: ~60MB

-This simple example provides easy-to-understand code with exciting results!
+This Python based example provides easy-to-understand code with exciting results!
 Flash C.H.I.P.
 Pro with this image and LEDs connected to **GPIO D0-D7** turn on and off in a cascading pattern.
 LEDs connected to the **PWM0 and PWM1 pins** will pulse from dim to bright.

 #### VU Meter (Buildroot)
 Size: ~60MB

 Want to make sure your mics are working?
-Use this handy VU Meter example.
+Use this handy VU Meter Python based example.
 LEDs connected to GPIO D0 - D7 will light proportional to the volume of the noise captured by two mics connected to the **MICIN1 and MICIN2 pins**.

 ### Debian
 Size: ~180MB